SQL Azure Connection Type (SSRS)

 No credentials are required.
 To use this option, you must have the unattended execution account configured on the report server.
 For more information, see Configure the Unattended Execution Account (SSRS Configuration Manager) in the Reporting Services documentation in on msdn.microsoft.com.

-For more information, see Data Connections, Data Sources, and Connection Strings (SSRS) or Specify Credentials in Report Builder.
+For more information, see Data Connections, Data Sources, and Connection Strings in Reporting Services or Specify Credentials in Report Builder.

 A query specifies which data to retrieve for a report dataset.
 The columns in the result set for a query populate the field collection for a dataset.
 If the query returns multiple result sets, the report processes only the first result set that the query retrieves.
 Although there are some differences between SQL Server and SQL Databases such as the sizes of databases supported, writing queries against SQL Databases is similar to writing queries against SQL Server databases.
 Some Transact-SQL statements such as BACKUP are not supported in SQL Database, but they are not ones that you use in report queries.
 For more information, see SQL Server Connection Type (SSRS).